wmedsantos/BracketsValidator/README.md

 # Bracket Validator

-This is a .NET Core project that provides a utility to validate the order of brackets in a given string.
+This is a .NET Core project that provides a utility to validate the order of brackets like (, ), {, }, [, or ] in a given string.
+A sequence of square brackets is valid if the following conditions are met answered:
+   - Contains no unmatched brackets.
+   - The subset of brackets within the bounds of a matching pair of brackets is also a pair of matching square brackets.

 It includes two methods for bracket validation: `ValidateBracketOrder` and `ValidateBracketOrderByRegex`.

 ## Table of Contents